threefoldfoundation/tft-stellar/specs/lockedFunds/lockedFunds.md

 5. Send the custom assets to the escrow account
 6. Make the signed unlock transaction available to the receiver

 A working example can be found in the [locked funds research folder](../research/lockedunds).
+It also demonstrates how to find the locked funds in the escrow accounts.